On Weierstra{\ss} semigroups at one and two points and their corresponding Poincar\'e series: Weierstra semigroup for reducible curves

-As $X$ is locally a complete intersection, the dualizing sheaf of $X$ is an inver\-tible sheaf on $X$ and we can take the corresponding canonical divisor $K$ such that $\mathrm{supp}(K)$ is contained in the set of regular points on $X$.
+Such a definition extends in a natural way the classical one.
+Since $X$ is locally a complete intersection, the dualizing sheaf of $X$ is an inver\-tible sheaf on $X$ and we can take the corresponding canonical divisor $K$ such that $\mathrm{supp}(K)$ is contained in the set of regular points on $X$.
 By setting

-the Riemann-Roch theorem for reducible curves can be proven (see~\cite[p.~103]{oort}): \begin{thm}[Riemann-Roch] For every divisor $D$ on $X$, we have
+the Riemann--Roch theorem for reducible curves can be proven (see~\cite[p.~103]{oort}): \begin{theorem}[Riemann--Roch] For every divisor $D$ on $X$, we have